matthew-black/react-couchdb/README.md

 4. `npm run dev` to start the Vite server that runs the React app.

 ##### Install CouchDB and Create a Bears Database:
+*Note: The current CouchDB.dmg file (3.3.1) for Mac is missing a required dependency called spidermonkey.
+The below process may not work if that is still the case.
+[Click here](./readme_assets/broken_couch_install.md) to see how we got around it.
 1. Download and install [CouchDB](https://couchdb.apache.org/#download) by dragging it into your applications folder.
 2. Open CouchDB from your applications folder.
 3. Create an account when prompted.